jeremyandrews/rqueue/README.md

 * Track daemon uptime (and optionally expose as debug)
 * Track response timing (and expose as debug/log)
+* Provide better error handling for invalid priority
 * Optionally require configurable JWT authentication to post to queue
+* Implement method for pushing queued data via HTTP/S
+* Implement disk-backing for items in queue over configurable amount of time
 * Add configuration for enabling/disabling debug output
-* Implement method for pushing queued data via HTTP/S
 * Add configurable logging
 * Add configuration to cap memory usage (and track memory usage)
-* Implement disk-backing for items in queue over configurable amount of time
 * Add configuration to cap storage usage (and track storage useage) for disk-backing